Causes of psoriasis

-This T cell activity causes inflammation, and the outer layer of skin cells shed and are replaced much faster than normal - in about 3 to 5 days instead of the normal 28 to 30 days.
-Since skin cells grow more quickly than they can be shed, they build up on the outer layer of skin, forming scales.
+This T cell activity causes inflammation, and the outer layer of skin cells is shed but is replaced much faster than normal – in about 3 to 5 days instead of the usual 28 to 30 days.
+Since skin cells grow more quickly than they can be shed, they build up on the outer layer of skin to form the characteristic scales.

 Experts believe that the immune system is triggered by certain factors to cause psoriasis symptoms.
 Find out more about common psoriasis triggers.